When it comes to your small business, software applications — or “apps” — are your silent partners.

 Keep tabs on your client base: CRM

 If you only have a few customers, it generally isn’t hard to keep tabs on your relationships with them, including when you’ve contacted them, what you’ve done for them and plans you have for the future.
 When that number ramps up (as you hope it will), the task can before more complicated and time-consuming.
 That’s where client database software for small business (otherwise known as CRM) can come to your rescue.
 As the name suggests, it helps you keep track of your customers and your relationships with them.

 CRM helps you organize your customer relationships at every point along the way, from when you first begin working with a new client to the end of that relationship.
 And even when the professional relationship is over, it can remind you to follow up with former clients to see if they are interested in renewing the relationship.

 What’s out there?

-If you want cheap crm software that you can install on your own computer, the main game in town for helping small businesses manage their clients is Act! software.
+If you want cheap crm software (like Less Annoying CRM) that you can install on your own computer, the main game in town for helping small businesses manage their clients is Act! software.
 But online CRM from Salesforce.com is a formidable competitor.

 And if you’re comfortable using online CRM, you definitely should take a look at Zoho’s CRM capabilities.